 Deciding how much content to include

 Effective internal pages have one clear message or group of related messages.
-If page has child pages, it may provide an introduction to all of the content in that section; as you drill down to child pages, the content and message get more specific.
+If a page has child pages, it may provide an introduction to all of the content in that section.
+Then, as you drill down to child pages, the content and message get more specific.